janhofmann01/Watson-assistant-discord-webhooks/README.md

 ## Set up your Assistant

 ### Set up Watson Assistant
 Go back to your Dashboard, and type `Watson Assistant` into the search bar.
-If you already have a `Watson Assistant` service you can use it, otherwise you can create a free lite version either by clicking `Watsion Assistant` under the `Catalog Results` Section or following this [link](https://cloud.ibm.com/catalog/services/watson-assistant).
+If you already have a `Watson Assistant` service you can use it, otherwise you can create a free lite version either by clicking `Watson Assistant` under the `Catalog Results` Section or following this [link](https://cloud.ibm.com/catalog/services/watson-assistant).

 ### Create your own Skill